Dig-in! (learn…)

 Locales

-These define the formatting of numbers, currency, dates and so forth, with their country-specific variations.
-Moonstalk will always attempt to locate and honour a user's locale and language (see vocabularies below), but if not available, the site default or the US locale is used.
+These define the formatting of numbers, currency, dates and so forth, with country/language variations.
+Moonstalk will always attempt to identify and honour a user's locale and language (see vocabularies below).

 Values are displayed respecting a locale if you output them using Moonstalk's format functions.

-Default locales are included with Moonstalk, however additions or corrections should be submitted to us, or you may override them in the global environment from a settings file.
+Several locales are included with Moonstalk, whilst additions or corrections may be submitted to us.
+You may override them in the global environment from a settings file.

 Vocabularies

-These enable localisation, and store the translated text values (strings) for each translated language.
-If you don't expect to need to use localised content you may ignore this functionality and it will not affect the display of pages.
+These enable translations and localisation, and store translated text values (strings) for each translated language.
+If you don't expect to need to use translated content you may ignore this functionality and it will not affect the display of pages.

 Applications, sites and pages may specify their own individual vocabularies (translations) that supplement each other.